 In a nutshell: consuming eggs on a daily basis gives you a great source of protein and biotin, which are both essential for hair growth.
 A lack in either of these nutrients has been commonly correlated to hair loss.

 2. Vegetables: Spinach

 Healthy green vegetable like Spinach contains beneficial nutrients such as folate, iron, and vitamins A and C, all of which may promote hair growth.
 Vitamin A plays the role of helping the skin glands produce sebum.
 This oily substance then helps moisturize our scalp to keep our hair healthy.

 Roughly 30 grams of spinach can support up to 50% of your daily vitamin A requirements.
 Other than vitamin A, iron is also important for hair growth, of which Spinach is also a great plant-based source for our hair growth.
 The role of iron is to help red blood cells carry oxygen throughout the body to fuel our metabolism rate and help with growth and repair.
 Furthermore, severely lacking iron in food intake have been linked to hair loss.

-and C, which may promote hair growth.
-Severe lack of these nutrients may result
+In a nutshell: Spinach contains folate, iron, and vitamins A and C, which may promote hair growth.
+Severe lack of these nutrients may result in hair loss.

 3. Fatty Fish